a-kossakowski/bioinfo_scripts_Python/README.md

-# Code Samples by A. Kossakowski
+# Code Examples for Bioinformatics by A. Kossakowski

-This repository contains a collection of code samples demonstrating various bioinformatics tasks.
+This repository contains a collection of code examplas demonstrating various bioinformatics tasks.
 Below is an overview of each script and its functionality.

 ## Scripts